 You should see the black and white insects crawling around the logo when selected.

 Step 2: Making Work Path

-Now we have to make a work path of that logo and in order to do that, we have to select Marquee Tool in Tools Panel.
+Now we must create a work path for that logo, and to do so, we must choose the Marquee Tool from the Tools Panel.

 Right-click on the logo’s selection and select Make Work Path from the menu and set Tolerance to 1.0 pixels.

 This will create a work path around that logo.

 Now we have to make a vector mask of that logo and to do that got to Tools Panel and select Direct Selection Tool.